OmegaCreations/ConstructionCompany-Management-System/readme.md

 ### Module Descriptions:

-- **TypeScript:** Useful for type-checking logic, especially in larger applications.
+- **TypeScript:** Useful for type-checking logic, especially in larger applications. (there are also a lot of type imports needed for typescript for modules below).
 - **Node.js + Express:** Backend framework.
 - **pg:** A module for connecting to a PostgreSQL database.
 - **Helmet:** Provides basic security measures for Express apps (e.g., against cross-site scripting).